Ahmed-Arafat10/Ahmed-Arafat10/README.md

 <img align="left" title="You should enjoy the little detours to the fullest.
 Because that's where you'll find the things more important than what you want" alt="Ging" width="100%" src="/Pics/ging.gif" />

-<p>You should enjoy the little detours to the fullest.
-Because that's where you'll find the things more important than what you want</p>
+<p><i>You should enjoy the little detours to the fullest.
+Because that's where you'll find the things more important than what you want</i></p>

 [website]: NULL